Steve Kasper

 Stephen Neil Kasper (born September 28, 1961) is a Canadian former professional ice hockey forward who played thirteen seasons in the National Hockey League (NHL) with the Boston Bruins, Los Angeles Kings, Philadelphia Flyers and Tampa Bay Lightning.
 Kasper won the Frank J. Selke Trophy as top defensive forward during his second season in the NHL.
 He moved into coaching following his playing career, serving as the Bruins' head coach during the 1995–96 and 1996–97 seasons.

+He has since coached in European leagues, minor leagues and currently is the head coach of Kent Hills School.